hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ###### Threshold for recovery of Signatures and Ledger Id.

-The network must be able to tolerate up to 1/3 of the stake assigned to malicious nodes.
-Breaking up the weight into `N + 1` values (`0`, `1`, `2`, ... `N`) introduces a potential error in the modeling of weight.
+The network must be able to tolerate less than 1/3 of the weight assigned to malicious nodes.
+Modeling the weight as a fewer number of shares introduces a potential error in representation.
 To account for this error, we need a guaranteed safe threshold for the number of shares that must be used to recover the ledger id.

-A threshold of `(TS + 2) / 2` has been proven secure under the following conditions:
+A threshold of at least `(TS + 2) / 2`, with java integer division rounding down, has been proven secure under the following conditions:

 * Let `minWeight` be the minimum non-zero weight assigned to any node.
 * Let `maxWeight` be the maximum weight assigned to any node.
-* Let `R = maxWeight / minWeight` be the real number ratio of maximum weight to the minimum.
+* Let `R = maxWeight / minWeight` be the real number ratio.
 * Let `N>0` be the max number of shares that any node can have.
 * If `R <= 2*N` then the threshold of `(TS + 2) / 2` is secure.